HMI104 - Foundation Principles and Application of Medical Imaging 2

 Content

 HMI104 represents your Foundation Principles and Application of Medical Imaging unit for Semester 2 of Year 1 of the H309 (Medical Imaging) course and is a single unit worth two credit points.
-HMI104 presents an opportunity to explore the anatomical and physiological concepts that set the foundation for delivering safe, high-quality examinations in practice.
+HMI104 presents an opportunity to explore the anatomical, physiological and pathological concepts that set the foundation for delivering safe, high-quality examinations in practice.

-• After the mid-semester break, we divide into two placement blocks, and these three weeks will be used to explore two fundamental topics of pathology: inflammation and neoplasia.
-This builds on your foundational knowledge of the cell and tissue level of anatomy from HMI102, and deviations from the 'normal axis' on medical imaging.
+• After the mid-semester break, we divide into two placement blocks, and these three weeks will be used to explore the fundamentals of pathology: Inflammation and Neoplasia.
+This builds on your foundational knowledge of the cell and tissue level of anatomy developed in HMI102 and provides a foundation for develop scientific explanations underpinning diseases visualized on medical imaging.

 Unit Fee Information